felipecepluki/bazinga-picks/README.md

 # Bazinga Picks

-A mobile app that helps you choose random episodes of *The Big Bang Theory* to watch, so you don't have to decide every time you want to enjoy the show.
+A mobile app that helps you choose random episodes of _The Big Bang Theory_ to watch, so you don't have to decide every time you want to enjoy the show.

 ## Features

-- Select a random episode of *The Big Bang Theory* with one tap.
+- Select a random episode of _The Big Bang Theory_ with one tap.

 ## Technologies Used

 - **React Native**: For building the cross-platform mobile app.
 - **Expo**: For easy development and testing.
 - **TypeScript**: For type safety and better code maintainability.
-- **JSON**: To store episode data and metadata.
+- **TMDB API**: Api from get all data of TBBT
+- **NativeWind**: TailwindCSS for React Native

 ## To-Do List